onestudio-co/flutter-bond/README.md

   ## install and activate flutterfire cli (if not installed):

-   because our app support multiple flavor (production & staging) we will use[forked from flutterfire cli](https://github.com/salahamassi/flutterfire_cli/tree/support-flavors)
+   because our app support multiple flavor (production & staging) we will use [forked version from flutterfire cli](https://github.com/salahamassi/flutterfire_cli/tree/support-flavors)

    1 - clone this [fork from flutterfire cli](https://github.com/salahamassi/flutterfire_cli/tree/support-flavors).